shubhpatel18/dotfiles/README.md

 ## SSH AUTHENTICATION

-Add the following lines to .ssh/config to use the ssh-agent
+Append the following lines to .ssh/config to use the ssh-agent

 Note that keys currently expire after 12 hours (see Line 12 in .zsh/zprofile/ssh_agent)